gruntwork-io/intro-to-terraform/README.md

 # An Introduction to Terraform Sample Code

-This repo contains the sample code for the blog post [An Introduction to Terraform]().
+This repo contains the sample code for the blog post [An Introduction to Terraform](https://blog.gruntwork.io/an-introduction-to-terraform-f17df9c6d180#.eo54nuvuj).
+It is broken down into two
-It is broken into two folders:
+folders:

 * [single-web-server](./single-web-server): Deploy a single EC2 Instance with a web server that will return "Hello, World" for every request on port 8080.